ASD-Blueprint/desktop.gov.au/docs/security/hybrid-security-risk-management-plan.md

   - Azure cloud services are available within multiple regions in Australia classified up to PROTECTED
   - Office 365 services are available within multiple regions in Australia classified up to PROTECTED.
 Failover of the Office 365 services will be dependent on Microsoft’s Service Level Agreement (SLA) for Office 365
 - HybridSystem treatments
-  - The services utilised are available within multiple Azure regions (except any third-party solutions utilised, e.g. Agency gateway and GovLink)
+  - The services utilised are available within multiple Azure regions (except any third-party solutions utilised, e.g. Organisation gateway and GovLink)

 #### Residual likelihood